Serrate radar detector: Basic concept

 The AI Mk.
-IV radar was the first operational airborne interception radar, first used experimentally in April 1940 before entering widespread service in early 1941.
+IV radar was the first operational aircraft interception (AI) radar.
+It was used experimentally in April 1940, and entered widespread service in early 1941.
 These systems used a set of four receiver antennas that were arranged so they were most sensitive in different directions; two were sensitive above or below the aircraft, and the other two to the left and right.
 The output from these antennas was rapidly switched back and forth on the display, producing two blips for any given target, with the length of the blip indicating the strength of the signal in that direction.
-By comparing the length of the blips from, say, the upper and lower antennas, the operator could determine if the target was above or below their fighter.
+By comparing the length of the blips from, say, the upper and lower antennas, the operator could determine if the target was above or below his fighter.

 For purely practical reasons, the antennas were shorter than ideal.
-A half-wave dipole for the system's 1.5 m wavelength signals should be about 75 cm, but antennas of this size produced considerable drag on the aircraft.
+A half-wave dipole for the system's 1.5 m wavelength signals should be about 75 cm but antennas of this size produced considerable drag on the aircraft.
 As gain was not a limiting issue due to other limitations of the system, smaller antennas were adopted, about 30 cm long.
 By chance, the Germans selected a 50 cm wavelength for their own AI radars, which made the Mark IV antennas almost perfectly suited for receiving their signals.
 The suggestion was made early on that the system could be modified to display the signals from the German radars simply by connecting the antennas and display to a receiver tuned to the German frequencies.

 By late 1941 a new generation of radars was appearing that were based on the new cavity magnetron instead of the traditional tube-based electronics of the Mk.
 IV.
 These operated at much shorter wavelengths, about 9 cm, thus requiring much smaller antennas while also providing much higher angular resolution.
 The production AI Mk.
-VIII radar version became widespread by late 1942 and were installed primarily on the de Havilland Mosquito, leaving the problem of what to do with the older Bristol Beaufighters mounting Mk.
+VIII radar version became widespread by late 1942 and were installed primarily on the Mosquito, leaving the problem of what to do with the older Bristol Beaufighters mounting Mk.
 IV.
-This difficulty arose at the time that the use of the H2S radar was being debated within Bomber Command, with the concern being expressed that an aircraft lost over Europe would reveal the secret of the magnetron to the Germans.
+This difficulty arose at the time that the use of the H2S radar was being debated within Bomber Command, with concern that an aircraft lost over Europe would reveal the secret of the magnetron to the Germans.